neel1549/Netcom-UI/README.md

 # Netcom-UI
-Netcom UI for ASN and IP Metrics diplay
+Netcom UI for ASN and IP Metrics display

 To run:
 cd into react frontend and just run "./run.sh"